 Judy Woodruff is a senior correspondent and the former anchor and managing editor of the PBS NewsHour.
 She has covered politics and other news for five decades at NBC, CNN and PBS.

-She joined CNN in 1993 as a senior correspondent and anchor for the weekday program “Inside Politics.”
-She returned to the NewsHour in 2007.
-In 2013, she and the late Gwen Ifill became the first two women to co-anchor a national news broadcast.
-After Ifill’s death in 2016, Woodruff was named sole anchor.
+At PBS from 1983 to 1993, she was the chief Washington correspondent for the MacNeil/Lehrer NewsHour.
+From 1984 – 1990, she also anchored PBS’ award-winning documentary series, “Frontline with Judy Woodruff.”
+Moving to CNN in 1993, she served as anchor and senior correspondent for 12 years; among other duties, she anchored the weekday program “Inside Politics.”
+She returned to the NewsHour in 2007, and in 2013, she and the late Gwen Ifill were named the first two women to co-anchor a national news broadcast.
+After Ifill’s death, Woodruff was named sole anchor.

 In 2011, Judy was the anchor and reporter for the PBS documentary “Nancy Reagan: The Role of a Lifetime.”
 And in 2007, she completed an extensive project on the views of young Americans, titled “Generation Next: Speak Up.
 Be Heard.”
 Two hour-long documentaries aired on PBS, along with a series of reports on the NewsHour with Jim Lehrer, NPR, in USA Today and on Yahoo News.

 From 2006 – 2013, Judy anchored a monthly program for Bloomberg Television, “Conversations with Judy Woodruff.”
 In 2006, she was a visiting professor at Duke University’s Terry Sanford Institute of Public Policy.
 In 2005, she was a visiting fellow at Harvard University’s Joan Shorenstein Center on the Press, Politics and Public Policy.